ryanrudes/raNDoMcASe/README.md

 While it is organized differently, the instructions included in this language serve identical purposes as those in its base-language.

 To explain how raNDoMcASe works, it is probably helpful to explain how its base-language works.
 Brain\*\*\*\* is a minimalist programming language comprised by just 8 instructions.
-These instructions allowus to make modifications to a stack of memory/data cells, each storing a particular value.
+These instructions allow us to make modifications to a stack of memory/data cells, each storing a particular value.
  1. `>`: Moves the pointer to the right
  2. `<`: Moves the pointer to the left
  3. `+`: Increments the data cell at the pointer